Jarn/jarn.viewdoc/README.txt

 Configuration
 =============

-The program reads style information from its configuration file ``~/.viewdoc``.
+viewdoc reads style information from its configuration file ``~/.viewdoc``.
 Edit this file to add your own styles.